prarid/NYCClimateChange/README.md

 * In the initial decades of the 20th century, this normal distribution appears to be centered at 0, i.e, mean 0 implying on average, no differences with expected daily temperatures.
 But as we move through the decades, we see the normal distribution moving more to the right, i.e., more positive differences indicating warmer observed temperatures compared to expected.
 * 2011 onwards, the distribution mean is closer to ~2.4 (i.e., on average, temperatures are ~2 times higher than the baseline expected temperature)
 * Over the decades, there is an increase in "extremely large" positive differences, implying significantly warmer temperatures.
 Further analysis on extreme temperatures is shown in Figure 3.

 ##
-### Module 2: Outlier Analysis -Record High/Lo Temperatures outside Baseline High/Lo Record Ranges
+### Module 2: Outlier Analysis -Record High/Low Temperatures outside Baseline High/Lo Record Ranges

 Temperature readings extracted for each day also include the daily high and low readings.
 These daily readings from within the baseline period are aggregated to construct a band of possible expected maximum and minimum daily temperatures.
 The highest and lowest observed baseline values are utilized instead of the median to create the broadest range of baseline/expected values is created.
 Please refer to the code file for specifics on the calculation of this range.
 Observed high low daily temperatures for each day in the comparison period are then evaluated against this range with values lying outside this range considered outliers for the purposes of this study.

-As shown in Figure 2, through the decades, cooler temperature outliers decrease relative to higher temperature outliers.
+<b>Key Observation: As shown in Figure 2, through the decades, cooler temperature outliers decrease relative to higher temperature outliers.</b>
 ![1904_2023_Outliers.png](1904_2023_Outliers.png)

 ##
 ### Module3: Comparisons Against a More Recent Baseline Period</center>
 In the second part of this study, the baseline period was updated to 1950 to 1983.
 The motivations for using a more recent baseline are twofold: (1) analyses that cover "lived" in periods (either directly or via friends and family) maybe easier to connect with as well as invite introspection and discussion, and (2) it is considered to be a period of relatively stable global temperatures as outlined in the aforementioned [paper](https://www.pnas.org/doi/epdf/10.1073/pnas.1205276109) by Dr. Hansen.

-While the differences decade over decade are less extreme with this updated baseline period, the general trends still remain: we still see the obderved vs expected temperature difference distribution moving further to the right decade over decade as shown in Figure 3.
+While the differences decade over decade are less extreme with this updated baseline period, the general trends still remain: we still see the observed vs expected temperature difference distribution moving further to the right decade over decade as shown in Figure 3.
 Further, the frequency of extremely hot days (>3 std dev. above the mean) is increasing.
 ![1984_2023_ComparisonPeriod_Histograms.png](1984_2023_ComparisonPeriod_Histograms.png)

 ##
 #### References:
 https://www.pnas.org/doi/epdf/10.1073/pnas.1205276109